Team Site Redesign

 I conducted interviews with our engineers and department leaders to discuss content needs, and the technology capabilities of our platform options.
 I also connected with several other teams outside of HIT to understand how they stood up their team site and understand what has worked for them versus what has not.

 I collaborated with the engineering team, and product strategy team to transfer my designs onto the SharePoint platform.
-If you would like to know more, please don't hesitate to reach out to me.

 This was my first official design project with Blue Shield of California.
 While there was a lot more freedom building an internal site versus and external site, I did not realize how many iterations and design critique sessions that I would go through.
 It's taught me to never take feedback personally and to always keep any open mind.
 Additionally, I appreciate the flexibility from my stakeholders to publish and iterate on the site over time.